Header Top Bar

 Previously, registering an Indonesian company typically required an average of 2 months to finalize.
 However, starting from May 2019, there is no longer a need for a Company Domicile (SKDP) for businesses in Jakarta.

-Moreover, incorporating an existing business in Indonesia can be expedited, with Indonesia Shelf companies ready to be operational within a week.
+Moreover, business incorporation in Indonesia can be expedited, with Indonesia Shelf companies ready to be operational within a week.
 This swift process offers an efficient solution for promptly establishing an incorporated business.

 Can a foreigner set up a company in Indonesia?

 To operate a business legally in Indonesia as a foreigner, you must establish a PT PMA.
 This entity permits you to generate revenue and profit from activities conducted within Indonesia.
-Registering a PT PMA grants foreign-invested companies the same rights and responsibilities as local Indonesian companies.
+Registering a PT PMA or doing Indonesia company incorporation grants foreign-invested companies the same rights and responsibilities as local Indonesian companies.

 This encompasses owning and utilizing land, participating in local bidding processes, and sponsoring visas for foreign employees to reside and work legally in Indonesia.